Make this unconventional lifestyle more fun and effective. These off the grid hack projects, living ideas, and homesteading tips and tricks will help!

-34. Replace AA Batteries With AAA Batteries
+34. Replace AA Batteries with AAA Batteries

 35. DIY Survival Lantern

-An empty soda or beer can be joined with candles make an excellent lantern in a survival situation.
+An empty soda or beer can joined with candles makes an excellent lantern in a survival situation.

-36. Use A Tarp And A Pile Of Lightweight Branches For A Makeshift Raft
+36. Use a Tarp and a Pile of Lightweight Branches for a Makeshift Raft

-Spread a tarp and stack lightweight branches in the middle, then cover the endings and fasten the whole raft with string or paracord.
+Spread a tarp and stack lightweight branches in the middle.
+Then, cover the ends and fasten the whole raft with string or para-cord.

-37. Improvised Spear Head Or Arrow
+37. Improvised Spear Head or Arrow

 38. Crisco Can Improvised Candle